 - the Licensee and the Relevant Activity are being directed and managed in the UAE;

-- the relevant Core Income Generating Activities (“CIGAs“) are being conducted in the UAE; and
+- the relevant Core Income Generating Activities (“CIGAs“) is being conducted in the UAE; and

-- the Licensee has an adequate number of employees and adequate physical assets and expenditure in the UAE.
+- the Licensee has an adequate number of employees and adequate physical assets and expenditures in the UAE.

 It should be noted that Licensees carrying out a holding company business or a high risk IP business are subject to different economic substance test requirements.

 How SAB can help?